 UPDATE: Not a place to go with dogs, as there have been some unclarified doggy deaths recently, sadly.

 photo: K.H.Reichert / CC

 The Summter See near the village Summt is North of Berlin right off the highway ring around the city and therefore quite easy to reach by car.
 It’s not a very big one, and there are only two quite small beaches.
-But the surrounding forrest is really beautiful and the crowd that goes their, mostly young families from the city, is really nice.
-We came here on one of the hottest days on the weekend during the last heat wave and obviously it was quite busy, but still we could find a lovely spot in the shadow under the trees.
+But the surrounding forest is really beautiful and the crowd that goes there, mostly young families from the city, is really nice.
+We came here on one of the hottest days on the weekend during the last heat wave and obviously it was quite busy, but still, we could find a lovely spot in the shadow under the trees.
 And once you swim out onto the lake a bit away from the crowded beach you will appreciate this lovely place.
 You can reach the lake by going to the S-Bahn stop Mühlenbeck-Mönchmühle and take the rest of the way by bike.

 The Rahmer See is in the North of Berlin a bit above Bernau.
 It’s apparently one of the nicest lakes for swimming in Berlin, but well, I heard that a couple of times now already, so I suppose it’s one of the good ones.
 It’s the smaller brother of the also nice Wandlitzsee and you can reach it with the regional train RB27 and the rest of the way by bike.

 The Liepnitzsee in the North of Berlin near Bernau is one of the classics of the Berlin lakes.
 It is a beautiful one with amazing water and a little island in the middle.
-They have an official beach that takes entry but has some comforts, but there is also many natural free spots along the whole lake.
+They have an official beach that takes entry but has some comforts, but there are also many natural free spots along the whole lake.
 The parking situation is a bit of a disaster there, so coming here with the S-Bahn or regional train and take the rest of the way with the bike is a nice option.

 photo: Peter Burri / CC